mrprince88/TravelCompanion/README.md

 ## Features
 - 📌 Powerful Search Engine for hotels,restaurants and attractions all around the world
-- 📌 Automatically detects your location on load
+- 📌 Automatically detect users location on page load
 - 📌 Autocomplete search bar to find new places
 - 📌 Toggle between dark and light mode
 - 📌 Clean, material design
--

 ## Tech Used
 - ReactJS